 Summing up, there are several factors to consider when choosing between metal and wooden bed frames.
 These include cost, sturdiness, noise levels, elasticity, weight and support.
-As each of these materials has its own pros and cons, the best choice for you will depend on your individual needs and preferences.
+Each of these materials has its pros and cons, so the best choice for you will depend on your individual needs and preferences.

-Whether you choose a wood or metal frame, be sure to choose a high-quality product that´s been designed to provide good support and comfort.
+Whether you choose a wood or metal frame, choose a high-quality product designed to provide good support and comfort.
 Good luck!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.